Table of contents

 Splunk Enterprise Security v8.0.2 is out since January, 22nd.

-I will present you a new feature introduced by this version : the detection versioning.
+I will present to you a new feature introduced in this version: detection versioning.

-First of all, in theory, you can avoid using any git or gitlab tool to keep versions of your detections.
-It is directly integrated in ES.
+Long awaited, this functionality is interesting in several ways.
+First of all, in theory, you can avoid using Git or GitLab to keep versions of your detections, as it is directly integrated into ES.

-Secondly, it makes troubleshooting detections easier : all you have to do is to switch from one version to another directly from the UI.
+Secondly, it makes troubleshooting detections easier: all you have to do is switch from one version to another directly from the UI.

 Limitations